Deploying to Maven Central from GitHub Actions

 (used to sign all the generated artifacts) and the

 .
-Note that both plugins will use secrets that are saved in ~/.m2/settings.xml
+Note that both plugins will use secrets that will be managed by GitHub Actions.

 <profiles>